 - Website - Enter information about the elearning module to be displayed on your website.

 - Schedule - Enter the dates, presenter(s), and other logistics of your elearning module.

-- Registrations - Choose the registration method and registration form.
+- Registrations - Choose the registration method, period of registration, and set registration limits.

 - Communication - Choose and edit automated emails sent to registrants.